cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

   Each node has a local docker daemon, and if following best practices it was setup with a LVM logical volume for docker storage.
-Any time a container is deployed the corresponding image is saved into docker storage and everytime a container is started the container filesystem is in this storage.
+Any time a container is deployed the corresponding image is saved into docker storage and every time a container is started the container filesystem is in this storage.
 With lots of deployments this storage can quickly be filled.